 It was a warm night, with clear sky and no wind.
 The approach is long and unpleasant, having to cross moraines and 2 glaciers.
 After an hour and a half we reach the wall.
 It’s only now when the climb really starts.
 Most of the parties rope up.
 It’s not technical but steep and a lot of crevasses along the way.
 We decide only to equip our crampons and harnesses just in case.
 There is a fix rope in place but most choose not to use it as it follows the most direct but steep way up.
 Shortly after, a huge crevasse is secured with a metal ladder.
-Nobody speaks a word, we just follow the trail trying to avoid the minefield that lies ahead of us.
+Nobody says a word, we just follow the trail trying to avoid the minefield that lies ahead of us.
 Eventually the sun comes up and the temperature rises.
 I’m sweating and immediately regret my decision of wearing thick insulated pants.
 Before reaching Camp 2, the path drops in altitude only to gain it again and make the finish harder.

 Camp 2 is more or less a shit hole.
 The only good think about it is the running glacier water which saved us hours from melting snow.
 Everything else is old and not maintained.
 Tents have uneven platforms and rips in it.
-Some have vomit or even shit inside.
+Some have vomit or even excrement inside.
 The one given to us was on a rocky slope, half of it just hanging in the air.
 We obviously took another one.
 They are too small with enough space for one.
 So sleeping two inside was a nightmare.
 I kept sliding all night over Dragos and didn’t get much sleep.
 A path that rises from the tents takes you to a cliff – the loo.
 Here navigation skills are very handy and trying no to step in anything it’s a challenge.
 On top of everything, the camp is located under a big wall with constant rockfall danger.

 5th August – Another early start, this time to Camp 3.
 The plan was to spend as much time as possible there before descending back.
 We only took water, food and a stove leaving everything else in the tent.

 The start is steep and takes about an hour to get to the shoulder.
-From the trail to the higher camp can be clearly seen on a sunny day.
+From there, the higher camp can be clearly seen on a sunny day.
 It slowly gains altitude until it reaches the last steep slope just under the camp 35-40 degrees at that altitude it’s no easy job.
 There are very few crevasses and there is no need to rope up.
 The camp is right at the top and 20 minutes away, Razdelnaya Peak.
 No crampons needed, you can just walk to it.